Johann Gottlieb Goldberg: Life

 The accuracy of the story recounted by Forkel has often been questioned, and indeed may have been embellished by Bach's enthusiastic biographer.
-However Goldberg was known as a virtuoso performer at the time, was in the employ of Keyserling at the time, and was also most likely in Leipzig, based on the similarity of the cantatas he composed to those by Bach; a teacher-student relationship has been suggested by many scholars on the similarity of the cantatas alone.
+However, Goldberg was known as a virtuoso performer at the time, was in the employ of Keyserling at the time, and was also most likely in Leipzig, based on the similarity of the cantatas he composed to those by Bach; a teacher–student relationship has been suggested by many scholars on the similarity of the cantatas alone.

-Goldberg's presence in Leipzig can also be ascertained because of the presence of performance parts for one of his cantatas, Durch die herzliche Barmherzigkeit.
+Goldberg's presence in Leipzig can also be verified due to the presence of performance parts for one of his cantatas, Durch die herzliche Barmherzigkeit.

 Goldberg remained with Count Keyserling until around 1745, and disappears from the historical record until around 1750, when he was included in a concert described by W. F. Bach in a letter of 1767.
-In 1751 Goldberg was hired by Count Heinrich von Brühl, and he remained in the employ of Brühl for the rest of his short life.
+In 1751 Goldberg was hired by Count Heinrich von Brühl, who had previously employed Gottlob Harrer.
+He remained in the employ of Brühl for the rest of his short life.
 He died of tuberculosis at the age of 29 and was buried in Dresden on 15 April 1756.

 Works

 Goldberg's works, while much less famous than the composition by Bach that used his name, varied widely in style, showing influences from most of the musical trends during that transitional period in music history.
-His earlier works are similar to those of J.S.
-Bach, and suggest that the story he studied with the famous composer may be true; his later works show that he was sensitive to the popular tastes of the Dresden court, especially in his use of the galant style.
+His earlier works are similar to those of J. S. Bach, and suggest that the story he studied with the famous composer may be true; his later works show that he was sensitive to the popular tastes of the Dresden court, especially in his use of the galant style.
 Some of his last works, especially the concertos, use a sophisticated harmonic language akin to that of Bach's son Carl Philipp Emanuel, and were probably written for the musicians of Heinrich von Brühl.
 Syncopation, chromaticism, and melodies with a wide range are characteristic of these later works.

 He wrote cantatas while a student of Bach, for instance, around 1745–46, Durch die herzliche Barmherzigkeit, a church cantata for the feast of St. John the Baptist.
-His output further includes six trio sonatas (among which BWV 1037 previously attributed to Bach); keyboard music, including 24 polonaises, one in each of the major and minor keys; concertos for harpsichord; and a set of chorale preludes which has been lost.
+His output also includes six trio sonatas (among which BWV 1037 previously attributed to Bach); keyboard music, including 24 polonaises, one in each of the major and minor keys; concertos for harpsichord; and a set of chorale preludes which has been lost.